oneNutW0nder/onenutw0nder.github.io/content/posts/2022-corctf-pwn-babypwn.md

 }
 ```

 At first I was worried about this challenge due to it being written in Rust but as soon as I saw the `unsafe{}` keyword wrapping the entire program I relaxed.
 As mentioned previously, Rust provides memory safety through its type system and compile time checks.
 However, a developer can use the [`unsafe`](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html) keyword to tell the compiler to skip some of these checks for a chunk of code.
-I do not know much about Rust other than the bits and pieces of I have read so all that you really need to understand for this challenge is that `unsafe{}` block allows the challenge author to call the _foreign_ Libc functions that we all know and love.
-Because these Libc functions are the usual culprits for memory corruption vulnerabilities we can look for them the same way we normally would.
+I do not know much about Rust other than the bits and pieces of I have read so all that you really need to understand for this challenge is that the `unsafe{}` block allows the challenge author to call the _foreign_ Libc functions that we all know and love.
+Because these Libc functions are the usual culprits for memory corruption vulnerabilities, we can look for them the same way we normally would.

 Reading through the source code, we see some information being printed to prompt the user for a name, greeting us with our name, prompting us for our favorite 🐸 emote, reading out answer, then printing some wonderful ASCII art.